j2store/userguide/australia_post_shipping_plugin.md

 ##### Debug
 If you enable this option, a log file will be maintained for error debugging.
 This debug file will be stored in cache folder.

+##### Handling Cost
+If a handling cost is applicable for the shipping, you can enter the cost directly in this field.

+### Support
+If you still have questions, you can reach us in support@j2store.org

+Thankyou for using our extension.